 This track is an introduction to the project, but again, set up with intention.
 I enjoyed how Fields gives us a quick catch-up on what he has been up to since his last project and gives LOS the mic to build hype for the rest of the project, what it is and is not.
 As Los says, “Go get your popcorn.”

 A calm melodic wave rolls over you while you bob your head with this track.
 My favorite aspect of this song is the balance between relaxing energy on the sample, melodies, and instrumentals, juxtaposed with Chris Fields talking his shit loud and clear, aggressively taking shots at weaker artists.
 It’s impressive how Fields spews venom with peace and confidence in his voice that few could hope to imitate.
 “This new era is all cap and all of them fucking suck” hit me so unexpectedly that I laughed out loud.
-This man is writing and performing from another era, and the song title reflects that.
+The man is writing and performing from another era, and the song title reflects that.

 Prove Your Love